wormhole-foundation/xdapp-book/src/dapps/4_whatIsanXdapp.md

 ---

 In the next section, we'll summarize the concrete advantages which xDapps built on Wormhole have over traditional Dapps today.

----

-## Branded Terms

-In some instances, Wormhole uses general terms for decentralized, cross-chain elements as branded verbiage.
-In most cases, the definition of the general term does not greatly differ from Wormhole definition, though Wormhole's definitions may be more narrow than general interpretations.

-**xDapp** - Wormhole defines xDapps as a "decentralized application that enables users to create and/or use xData."
-The Wormhole definition of xDapp presents it as a branded element of xChain.